ec-europa/europa-component-library/docs/Migrating-v3.md

 - :warning: twig parameter "type" has been removed

+**Language list**

+- :boom: markup has been revised, icon `generic-lang` added next to the title for the overlay variant

 **Link**

 - :warning: space between icon and label is now set using css (instead of a forced `&nbsp`)